-In addition to satisfying the foregoing requirements, including the timing and other requirements, under the Bylaws summarized above under "-Proposals and Nominations Not for Inclusion in Proxy Statement," to comply with the universal proxy rules, shareholders who intend to solicit proxies in support of director nominees other than the Company's nominees for the 2025 Annual Meeting must also provide notice to Secretary of the Company, whose address is 8000 West Florissant Avenue, St. Louis, Missouri 63136, that sets forth all information required by Rule 14a-19 under the Exchange Act no later than December 8, 2024 (or, if the 2025 Annual Meeting is called for a date that is not within 30 calendar days of the anniversary of the date of the 2024 Annual Meeting, then notice must be provided by the later of 60 calendar days prior to the date of the 2025 Annual Meeting or by the close of business on the tenth calendar day following the day on which public announcement of the date of the 2025 Annual Meeting is rist made).
+In addition to satisfying the foregoing requirements, including the timing and other requirements, under the Bylaws summarized above under "-Proposals and Nominations Not for Inclusion in Proxy Statement," to comply with the universal proxy rules, shareholders who intend to solicit proxies in support of director nominees other than the Company's nominees for the 2025 Annual Meeting must also provide notice to Secretary of the Company, whose address is 8000 West Florissant Avenue, St. Louis, Missouri 63136, that sets forth all information required by Rule 14a-19 under the Exchange Act no later than December 8, 2024 (or, if the 2025 Annual Meeting is called for a date that is not within 30 calendar days of the anniversary of the date of the 2024 Annual Meeting, then notice must be provided by the later of 60 calendar days prior to the date of the 2025 Annual Meeting is first made).
 A shareholder seeking to utilize the universal proxy rules must comply with those rules and must also comply with our Bylaws, including the obligation to provide timely notice (not less than 90 nor more than 120 days before the meeting) as described above under "-Proposals and Nominations Not for Inclusion in Proxy Statement."